Medieval Lords played a significant role in Medieval times *They filled an important role in the feudal system

 Medieval Lords swore allegiance and paid homage to the king.
 In recognition of their service, they were granted lands, lived in manor houses, and looked after small villages.
 The villagers, in turn, paid respect and were beholden to the Medieval lord.
 Their livelihoods were tied to the manor and taxes were levied on them.

 The Medieval era was best defined by the Medieval lords, who populated the feudal system upon which the social order was structured, under the King’s rule.

 While the king sat at the top of the hierarchy, Medieval lords below him were tasked to defend the land from attackers and hostile neighbors.
 The Medieval lords performed several duties on behalf of the king.

-The wife of the lord was referred to as the ladyof the manor or castle.
+The wife of the lord was referred to as the lady of the manor.
 Marriages among nobles were mostly arranged by their parents or guardians.

 The feudal system served as the basic form of government and way of life in Medieval Europe.
 This system was ultimately responsible for the emergence of Medieval lords and vassals.